Gynecomastia Surgery Houston

 By Dr. Patrick W. Hsu

 There can be many causes of gynecomastia.
 The most common causes include hereditary, obesity, certain medical problems, steroid abuse, hormonal imbalance and certain prescription medications.
-Dr. Hsu will take a detailed history to eliminate more important causes such as hormonal imbalance, which can be caused by a tumor.
+Dr. Hsu and Dr. Crosby will take a detailed history to eliminate more important causes such as hormonal imbalance, which can be caused by a tumor.

 View More Photos